 - Support continued efforts to reform NC’s laws and regulations to encourage economic growth.

-- Support zoning regulation reforms that would encourage commercial and residential growth.
+- Support zoning regulation reforms that would encourage growth in commercial and residential development.

 - Support efforts to improve Charlotte-Mecklenburg Schools, Central Piedmont Community College and UNC Charlotte including:

-- Support efforts to reform K-12, community colleges and universities to allow for flexibility in managing budget cuts with minimal impact on students as well as changes to state laws that limit a local education provider from recruiting, retraining, and promoting the best talent, as supported by Project L.I.F.T.
+- Support efforts to reform K-12, community colleges and universities to allow for local flexibility in items such as: managing budget issues; recruiting, retraining, and promoting the best talent; and creating innovation for academic success.